ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 Note that the BAM field can be populated either with a comma separated list of BAMs or a single file with a line pointing to each BAM (a FOFN, or file-of-file-names).
 The reference sequence information will be extracted from the HAL alignment.

+##RNA-seq libraries

+It is **extremely** important that you use high quality RNA-seq.
+Libraries should be poly-A selected.
+If they are not, make sure you set the `--no-wiggle-hints` flag in the database construction pipeline!!

 #Input

 The pipeline has 2 required inputs if run in default mode: